Family Visitation-Growth Opportunity

 • Or are some members of the family system mainly focusing on someone else and what someone else needs to do?

-To help see the value of family visitation, it can be helpful to imagine it as it applies to other chronic problems or illnesses, like high blood pressure, diabetes, or cardiovascular disease.
+Looking for help to see the value of family visitation?
+It can be helpful to imagine it as it applies to other chronic problems or illnesses.
+These can include: high blood pressure, diabetes, or cardiovascular disease.
 “If it were any other disease” we would probably take the opportunity that family visitation provides.
 Yes, we probably would visit a close loved one.

 • We would gladly want to know what changes we need to make for ourselves to support the wellbeing of our loved one.